 The ability to understand other people and create relationships in no time.
 If you see sourcing/recruitment as purely “transactional”, i.e. I have a role and I need a candidate right now, you’re not a good sourcer.

 Tell us more about Gates Solutions.
 What is the mission behind it?

 Gates Solutions originally meant “Guillaume Alexandre Talent & Executive Search” and started as a recruitment agency back in 2011 but I pivoted entirely in early 2016 to a purely sourcing practice.

 Now, I would say that Gates is my “sourcing lab” where I can do what I want from setting up innovative recruitment strategies, training internal sourcing teams and setting up sourcing practice within big companies, and, of course, doing sourcing in the form of “sourcing missions” that I do directly with internal recruiters where I act as if I was internal.

 Talking about the mission, I would say that I am humbly sharing what I think and I know how to do which is sourcing and providing really good candidate experience in recruitment.
 If this can help to improve what is done nowadays, I’m happy about it.

 You are working for Philip Morris, running Gates Solutions, speaking at major conferences, winning souring competitions.
 We are not quite sure if you have any free time 😉 but if you have some, what do you prefer to do?
 What are your hobbies?

-When I’m not doing all this, I have to confess I have very little free time but living in Switzerland, it makes things eas.
+When I’m not doing all this, I have to confess I have very little free time but living in Switzerland makes things easy.
 I cycle everywhere and spend time with my family doing picnics on the lake or hiking in the mountains.
-I love watching unknown sports (yes, I can go up the mountains in winter to attend live a biathlon competition 😉 ) but mainly spending time with my 4-year-old daughter is what makes me the happiest.
+I love watching unknown sports (yes, I can go up the mountains in winter to attend a biathlon competition) but mainly spending time with my 4-year-old daughter is what makes me the happiest.